Functorial invariants for chaos topology from data: Introduction

+Classical algebraic topology, however, describes only the structure of a space, without accounting for how that structure is actually visited by a flow.
+The domain that deals with the topology of directed spaces was born in the 1990s and is called directed algebraic topology \cite{grandis2003directed,goubault2003some, gaucher2003homotopical, grandis2009directed}.
+To incorporate the directed organization of a flow in phase space, one must then move from traditional algebraic topology to directed algebraic topology.
+In parallel, when the goal is to describe chaotic attractors, one should move from a description in terms of BraMAH complexes to a description in terms of templexes \cite{charo2022templex, sciamarella2024new, mosto2024templex}, which encompasses the latter.
+A templex is a BraMAH cell complex endowed with a directed graph (digraph) whose nodes are the locally highest-dimensional cells (top-cells) and whose edges are the flow-compatible (directed) connections between these nodes.
 The combination of both in a single object makes this digraph fundamentally different from those used in network analysis or clustering tools \cite{zou2019complex}.
 Because the digraph is tied to a cell complex, this structure allows for the extraction of invariants regardless of the specific segmentation of the point cloud, thus canceling out the scaffold's extraneous information.
 The templex properties thus include the directionless invariants of classical topology mentioned above as well as the directed ones, called \emph{stripexes}, since they extend the concept of strips in a template to higher-dimensional dynamics; for instance, the four strips of the classical Lorenz template correspond to four stripexes in the Lorenz templex.
 As we shall see, these directed invariants involve an equivalence relation that does not rely on topological voids.
-This distinction is central: while the undirected invariants describe the presence of holes, torsions or junction loci (the generalization of the joining chart), the directed invariants in a templex provide information about the specific type of chaotic organization at play.
+This distinction is central: while the undirected invariants describe the presence of holes, torsions or junction loci, the directed invariants in a templex provide information about the specific type of chaotic organization at play.